tigera-solutions/cc-eks-container-security-workshop/modules/module-4-admission-controller.md

    Error from server (Action 'Reject' enforced by ContainerPolicy reject-failed-and-non-dockerhub rule index 1): error when creating "./manifests/website.yaml": admission webhook "image-assurance.tigera.io" denied the request: Action 'Reject' enforced by ContainerPolicy reject-failed-and-non-dockerhub rule index 1
    </pre>

-8. Look the alert generated for this attempt to deploy a compromised image.

-   IMAGE HERE !

-9. Create the exceptions in the Calico Cloud UI.
+6. Create the exceptions in the Calico Cloud UI.

    The application will not be allowed to be deployed because the image failed to the scanning process.
    When this happen ideally you should fix the vulneabilities in the image before trying to deploy it again.
 However we know that this can be a slow and cumbersome process.
 As a workaround after evaluation the impact of the detected vulnerabilities, you may decide to create **exceptions** for the CVE's in the image, changing its status from `Fail` to `Warn`.

    ![exception](https://user-images.githubusercontent.com/104035488/207643561-ed2eec90-03a8-4fc7-a085-c845121fd21a.gif)

-10. Try to create the deployment again
+7. Try to create the deployment again

     ```bash
     kubectl create -f ./manifests/website.yaml